pierre-24/blog.pierrebeaujean.net/content/posts/0003-charge-discharge-curves/index.md

 ---
 title: "Understanding the charge/discharge curve of batteries"
-date: 2024-09-12T09:03:20+02:00
+date: 2024-09-18T11:40:00+02:00
-draft: true
+draft: false
-tldr: These curves give information about the cathode/anode materials.
+tldr: These curves give information about the cathode/anode materials in the charge/discharge process.
 tags:
 - lang:en
 - quantum chemistry